JonChadwell/covid_vs_income_ky/README.md

 ## Project Overview
 This project explores the relationship between median household income and COVID-19 impact across Kentucky counties.
-By merging datasets on county-level COVID-19 cases, deaths, and income levels, the project analyzes whether lower-income areas experienced higher case and death rates from 2020-2022.
+By merging datasets on a county level COVID-19 cases, deaths, and income levels, the project analyzes whether lower-income areas experienced higher case and death rates from 2020-2022.
 This project intends to:

 + Clean and prepare the data to confirm it's accurate, consistent, and ready to analyze
 + Combine three different datasets using a shared column (county name) to bring all the data together.